- Exquisite designer jewelry

 However, searching at Vrai presents a few challenges.
 You are only able to filter on shape, carat, and price.
 You cannot filter for cut, color, or clarity.
 However, you can sort on these grades.
 It’s all a little odd and inconvenient for the user.
-Especially since Vrai’s selection of lab-grown diamond is actually pretty decent.
-But, it’s a far cry from what Brilliant Earth and Ritani boast, but it’s enough to be able to find a selection of suitable candidates.
+Especially since Vrai’s selection of lab-grown diamonds is actually pretty decent.
+But it’s a far cry from what Brilliant Earth and Ritani boast, but it’s enough to be able to find a selection of suitable candidates.

 Through sorting and searching, we found around 15 stones with a minimum cut grade of ideal.
 That is a good selection and close to what we have seen at other jewelers.
 Usually, we would further inspect these diamonds, but as we shall discuss later in the Vrai review, that is as easy as we would have liked it to be.

 Before we get to that, we’ll note that 15 suitable diamonds may not seem like that many, especially out of almost 4,000 in total.
 This, however, is primarily due to our criteria not matching well with Vrai’s inventory that caters to engagement rings (which tend to be larger and span more diamond shapes).
-All in all, Vrai’s selection of lab-grown diamonds is excellent and, if you’re shopping for an engagement ring, chances are you’ll be able to find several suitable candidates.
+All in all, Vrai’s selection of lab-grown diamonds is excellent, and if you’re shopping for an engagement ring, chances are you’ll be able to find several suitable candidates.

-In the next part of our Vrai review, we’ll examine the buying experience, and as part of that, the ability to inspect diamonds in detail.
+In the next part of our Vrai review, we’ll examine the buying experience and, as part of that, the ability to inspect diamonds in detail.